TheGrimsey/bevy_world_seed/README.md

 - [ ] Take into account the next tile for normals at the edge.
 *We get weird edges right now because the smooth normals only account for what exists on the tile.*

+- [ ] Holes!
+*Terrain needs holes so you can move into caves and stuff.*

 - [X] Dirty Terrain Tiles map.
 *Like in OxiNav, append a tile id when it is dirtied (by a shape or otherwise) & heights need to be updated.*